 You’ll want to split your campaigns by platform even if you want to run the same creative and audience.
 Otherwise, Facebook will optimize your budget for the platform performing the best as it sees it as just one of several ‘placements’.

 Then you get into the main ad settings.
 You can choose when Facebook shows your ad in the schedule section.
 You can probably run your campaigns continuously in most cases, but in B2B ads, you might want to limit your views to ‘working time’ in your target market.
 Keep in mind Facebook takes into account the user’s local time, so no need to calculate time zones.
+To make it a bit easier, most Facebook publishing tools also help you find out the best time to schedule your ads for maximum return.

 The next setting you need to choose is your audience.
 This is an extensive one, which we go into at several points later on.
 Although you want to keep a wide enough audience so Facebook can optimize for user behavior, you should still have a basic idea of who your ideal customer is — this is where to put those demographics.